Penn State Penn State: College of the Liberal Arts Penn State Penn State: College of the Liberal Arts

 Mackenzie gonazalez

-I am a third-year student at Penn State studying Psychology with a focus in Neuroscience and a minor in Biology.
+I am a fourth-year student at Penn State studying Psychology with a focus in Neuroscience and a minor in Biology.
 Following graduation, I plan on attending medical school to become a physician.
 Outside of academics, I enjoy hanging out with friends, reading, and going on walks with my dog.

 Devika Bhavsar

-I am a second-year student at Penn State pursuing a major in psychology with the neuroscience option and a biology minor.
+I am a third-year student at Penn State pursuing a major in psychology with the neuroscience option and a biology minor.
 After four years of my undergraduate studies, I plan to attend medical school.
 I am looking to expand my career interest in neuroscience and am excited to investigate the brain dynamics associated with the diverse forms of creative thought.
 In my free time, I enjoy playing pickleball with my friends, spending time with family, watching the sunset, and going on nature walks.

 Lab Alumni